syncfusion-content/winui-docs/winui/TreeGrid/Columns.md

 The automatic column generation based on properties of data object can be enabled or disabled by setting [SfTreeGrid.AutoGenerateColumns](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Grids.SfGridBase.html#Syncfusion_UI_Xaml_Grids_SfGridBase_AutoGenerateColumns).
 Default value is `true`.

 Columns are generated based on type of property.
+For example, `GridCheckBoxColumn` is added for `bool` type property.

 Below are table shows data type and its column type.
-For remaining types, [TreeGridTextColumn](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeGrid.TreeGridTextColumn.html) will be added.
+For remaining types, `GridTextColumn` will be added.

 <table>
 <tr>